Russell M. Nelson: Organizational and policy changes

-On April 5, 2020, Nelson issued a new proclamation, "The Restoration of the Fulness of the Gospel of Jesus Christ: A Bicentennial Proclamation to the World".
+On April 5, 2020, Nelson announced a new proclamation from the First Presidency and the Quorum of the Twelve, "The Restoration of the Fulness of the Gospel of Jesus Christ: A Bicentennial Proclamation to the World".
 The proclamation coincided with the 200th anniversary of Joseph Smith's First Vision and is the sixth proclamation issued by the church in its history.

 Temples

-Nelson's tenure as church president has been defined by an increased focus on worship within LDS temples.
-As of April 2022, Nelson has announced a total of 100 new temples to be built in several countries around the world.
-His travels have been punctuated by several temple dedications, most notably the Rome Italy Temple in March 2019, which was attended by all current members of the First Presidency and Quorum of the Twelve Apostles.
+Nelson's tenure as church president saw an increased focus on worship in the church's temples.
+As of April 2025, Nelson had announced a total of 200 new temples to be built in many countries around the world.
+His travels included several temple dedications, most notably the Rome Italy Temple in March 2019, which was attended by all current members of the First Presidency and Quorum of the Twelve Apostles.

-In 2018, Nelson announced 19 new temples, seven in April and 12 in October, among which were the first in India, Nicaragua, Russia, and Cambodia.
-During his April 2018 visit to India, Nelson explained to church members that the Lord had instructed him to announce the temple the night before general conference, though he had not originally planned to do so.
+In 2018, Nelson announced nineteen new temples, seven in April and twelve in October, among which were the first in India, Nicaragua, Russia, and Cambodia.
+During his April 2018 visit to India, Nelson stated to church members that the Lord had instructed him to announce the temple the night before general conference, though he had not originally planned to do so.
 With the temple in Nicaragua, Nelson fulfilled an apostolic promise he had made to church members there six years earlier.

-In October 2018, Nelson concluded a 10-day trip to South America by dedicating the Concepcion Chile Temple.
-Following the December 2018 dedication of the Barranquilla Colombia Temple by Dallin H. Oaks, Nelson presided over the three-day dedicatory services for the Rome Italy Temple from March 10–12, 2019.
+In October 2018, Nelson concluded a ten-day trip to South America by dedicating the Concepcion Chile Temple.
+Following the December 2018 dedication of the Barranquilla Colombia Temple by Dallin H. Oaks, Nelson presided over the three-day dedicatory services for the Rome Italy Temple from March 10 to 12, 2019.
 Nelson took all the church's apostles with him to Rome for that dedication.
 This was the first time all ordained apostles of the church had been gathered in one location outside the United States.
 While in Rome, the First Presidency and Quorum of the Twelve Apostles took the first apostolic group photo in two decades.